christophermancini/rainbow-six-bootcamp/content/basic-training/glossary.md

 ### Lone Wolf

-Lone Wolf describes when a single operator attempts to play a [Terrorist Hunt]({{<ref "game-modes.md">}}) mission without the support of a team.
-The difficulty is the same as if they had their team with them.
+Lone Wolf describes when a single operator attempts to play a [Terrorist Hunt]({{<ref "game-modes.md#terrorist-hunt-pve">}}) mission without the support of a team.
+There is no difference between the number of terrorists or difficulty between sieging the compound with a squad or lone wolf (solo).

 ### Match